shahin68/AnimatedMarkerOverlay/README.md

 ## Usage

-Add the layouts on top of your map view
+Add the layouts on top of your map view.
+Better to have the overlay match your map view boundaries.

 ```xml
 <fragment